2015 Subaru CrosstrekBuying Guide Review Research

 6. True Off Road Ability

 Not just a complimentary all-wheel drive system, Subaru’s are legendary leaders in tackling rough terrain.
-Participating with your friends when they go off-road will be possible with the Subaru XV Crosstrek.
+Participating with your friends when they go off-road will be possible with the Subaru Crosstrek.
 The seventeen-inch wheels and 8.7-inches of ground clearance give it a tall stance so you can give all but the hardcore off-roaders a run for their money when you take to the trails.

 7. Great Fuel Economy